ioccc-src/winner/faq.md

 This is something that obfuscation authors simply sometimes have to deal with!

-If you try to minimize the number of `-Wno-foo` options needed with `-Weverything`, please mention this in your remarks about the submission, as the judges note you attempt to honor it (see also below).
+If you try to minimize the number of `-Wno-foo` options needed with `-Weverything`, please mention this in your remarks about the entry, as the judges note you attempt to honor it (see also below).
 In some cases your obfuscated code will issue warnings with `-Weverything` no matter what: the `-Wno-poison-system-directories` is a common example of this but there are